Address: 122 Rusden Street, , Armidale New South Wales, 2350

 Address: Corner Grimshaw Street & Alma Road, , Bundoora Victoria, 3083

 The first recorded meeting of the parish was held on the 27th of June 1962 and the first service was held in the Bundoora Hall on August 19th 1962.
-On the 16th of December 1967 the corner stone for the Hall/Chapel building was laid.
+The first church building was a small rectangular building, attached to the parish hall, with a capacity of 60 people.
+On the 16th of December 1967 the corner stone for the Hall/Chapel…

 Address: 10 William Street, , Candelo New South Wales, 2550